lminimalist/promesse-finance-api/README.md

 1. Clone the repo on your computer
 2. Open your terminal and cd to the project folder
-3. [Install Pipenv](https://docs.pipenv.org/en/latest/) (it manager python packages and dev environment)
+3. [Install Pipenv](https://docs.pipenv.org/en/latest/) (it manages python packages and dev environment)
 4. Create a virtual environment
    `pipenv --python 3.7`
 5. Activate your virtual environment
    `pipenv shell`
-6. Install all the project dependencies
+6. Install all project dependencies
    `pipenv install`
 7. Run the web server
    `python src/app.py`